-- Pipe Fitting - is an important aspect of medical gas.
+- Pipe Fitting - Pipe Fitting is an essential aspect of medical gas.
 As stated above, materials must adhere to proper piping for distribution.

-- Storage - Production, storage and delivery is a complex process.
-Storage as discussed within manifold rooms is a key factor in safety.
-Cylinders are color coded and labeled for identification of their contents.
-When dealing with "bulk" storage, for example a bulk liquid oxygen - NFPA requires hospitals to maintain a backup gas supply.
+- Storage - Production, storage, and delivery is a complex process.
+Storage, as discussed within manifold rooms, is a key safety factor.
+Cylinders are color-coded and labeled for the identification of their contents.
+When dealing with "bulk" storage (i.e., bulk liquid oxygen), NFPA requires hospitals to maintain a backup gas supply.

 - Delivery - After installation, ensure that gas flow and pressure are consistent and unimpeded.

 - Waste - The purpose of the WAGD system should always be to ensure that gas is making its way safely outside, without getting trapped in any part of the anesthetic gas system, maximizing the safety of the physicians and patients as well as securing the OR.

 Medical gas use requires proper installation, consistent maintenance, testing/monitoring, safety practices, and inspection.